12.6 Formal Subprograms

 Functions that only have a controlling result and do not have a controlling parameter of T are not covered by this rule, as any call would be required to raise Program_Error by 12.5.1.
 It is better to detect the error earlier than at run time.

-If a generic unit has a subprogram_default specified by a box, and the corresponding actual parameter is omitted, then it is equivalent to an explicit actual parameter that is a usage name identical to the defining name of the formal.
+specified by a box, and the corresponding actual parameter is omitted, then it is equivalent to an explicit actual parameter that is a usage name identical to the defining name of the formal.

-If a generic unit has a subprogram_default specified by the reserved word null, and the corresponding actual parameter is omitted, then it is equivalent to an explicit actual parameter that is a null procedure having the profile given in the formal_subprogram_declaration.
+specified by the reserved word null, and the corresponding actual parameter is omitted, then it is equivalent to an explicit actual parameter that is a null procedure having the profile given in the formal_subprogram_declaration

-The subprogram declared by a formal_abstract_subprogram_declaration with a controlling type T is a dispatching operation of type T.
+with a controlling type T is a dispatching operation of type T.

 This is necessary to trigger all of the dispatching operation rules.
 It otherwise would not be considered a dispatching operation, as formal subprograms are never primitive operations.

-NOTE 1 The matching rules for formal subprograms state requirements that are similar to those applying to subprogram_renaming_declarations (see 8.5.4).
-In particular, the name of a parameter of the formal subprogram can be different from that of the corresponding parameter of the actual subprogram; similarly, for these parameters, default_expressions can be different.
+s (see 8.5.4).
+In particular, the name of a parameter of the formal subprogram can be different from that of the corresponding parameter of the actual subprogram; similarly, for these parameters, default_expression

-NOTE 2 The constraints that apply to a parameter of a formal subprogram are those of the corresponding formal parameter of the matching actual subprogram (not those implied by the corresponding subtype_mark in the _specification of the formal subprogram).
-A similar remark applies to the result of a function.
-Therefore, to avoid confusion, it is recommended that the name of a first subtype be used in any declaration of a formal subprogram.
+NOTE 2 The constraints that apply to a parameter of a formal subprogram are those of the corresponding formal parameter of the matching actual subprogram (not those implied by the corresponding subtype_mark

-NOTE 3 The subtype specified for a formal parameter of a generic formal subprogram can be any visible subtype, including a generic formal subtype of the same generic_formal_part.
+NOTE 3 The subtype specified for a formal parameter of a generic formal subprogram can be any visible subtype, including a generic formal subtype of the same generic_formal_part

 NOTE 4 A formal subprogram is matched by an attribute of a type if the attribute is a function with a matching specification.
 An enumeration literal of a given type matches a parameterless formal function whose result type is the given type.

-NOTE 5 A default_name denotes an entity that is visible or directly visible at the place of the generic_declaration; a box used as a default is equivalent to a name that denotes an entity that is directly visible at the place of the generic_instantiation.
+; a box used as a default is equivalent to a name that denotes an entity that is directly visible at the place of the generic_instantiation

 Visibility and name resolution are applied to the equivalent explicit actual parameter.

-NOTE 6 The actual subprogram cannot be abstract unless the formal subprogram is a formal_abstract_subprogram_declaration (see 3.9.3).
+NOTE 6 The actual subprogram cannot be abstract unless the formal subprogram is a formal_abstract_subprogram_declaration

-NOTE 7 The subprogram declared by a formal_abstract_subprogram_declaration is an abstract subprogram.
-All calls on a subprogram declared by a formal_abstract_subprogram_declaration are limited to dispatching calls.
-See 3.9.3.
+is an abstract subprogram.
+All calls on a subprogram declared by a formal_abstract_subprogram_declaration

 This is an implicitly declared subprogram, so it has convention Intrinsic as defined in 6.3.1.